Site icon Our Breathing Planet

 Southern Elephant Seal Distribution, Habitat, and Ecology

 The stunning Southern Elephant Seal evolved as native to a comparatively remote range of the earth’s surface.
-The precise zone of habitation likely won’t surprise many people, though.
-That’s because, as its name implies, it developed as native to the southern areas.
+That precise zone of habitation it inhabits likely won’t surprise many people, though.
+That’s because, as its name implies, it developed as native to the earth’s southern areas.

-This decidedly impressive creation of Nature and evolution dwells in a harsh, normally inhospitable environment.
+This decidedly impressive creation of Nature and evolutionairy processes dwells in a harsh, normally extremely inhospitable environment.
 Most individuals spend the vast majority of their time at sea.
 There, it lives in open areas of the ocean, and even resting by floating on the surface.

-Like its relatives, the mighty Southern Elephant Seal evolved as a pure carnivore.
+Like its multiple relatives across the world, the mighty Southern Elephant Seal evolved as a pure carnivore.
 Its primary prey consists of quantities of fish and small squid.
 In this, it seems to be a purely opportunistic hunter, consuming any species of either it can manage to catch and consume.

-In turn, its own predators remain comparatively few in number, due to its impressive size.
-Very young sometimes fall victim to Orcas.
-Among mature adults, however, the Great White Shark comprises one of the few natural hunters it needs fear on a regular basis.
+In turn, its own predators understandably remain comparatively few in number, due to its impressive size.
+Very young individuals sometimes fall victim to Orcas.
+Among adults, however, the Great White Shark comprises one of the few natural hunters it needs fear on a regular basis.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful Black Sea Species, Great Potoo, Okefenokee Swamp, Agile Ground Mantis, Strawberry Tree, Alligator Snapping Turtle, Axolotl
+Check out our other articles on 5 Beautiful Black Sea Species, Great Potoo, Okefenokee Swamp, Agile Ground Mantis, Strawberry Tree, Alligator Snapping Turtle, Axolotl, Executioner Wasp

 Exit mobile version